Wood Destroying Insects

 While carpenter bees may stand alone with being easily identified, termites and carpenter ants are often mixed up and not properly diagnosed.
 However, there are a few traits of each that will make for accurate recognition.

-Has a narrow, very defined and obvious waist.
+- Has a narrow, very defined and obvious waist.

-The antennae of the carpenter ant are bent in an elbow shape.
+- The antennae of the carpenter ant are bent in an elbow shape.

-The two front wings are noticeably longer than the hind wings.
+- The two front wings are noticeably longer than the hind wings.

-Eliminate Wood Destroying Pests
+How to Get Rid of Wood Destroying Pests

 The termite, carpenter ant and carpenter bee, each pose a threat to the integrity and strength of your home in their own way.
 The risk of damage is too great to rely on DIY techniques.
 Fortunately for residents living in the greater St. Louis, Mid-Missouri and Western Illinois areas, Rottler Pest & Lawn Solutions has designed management programs to eliminate these wood-destroying pests and give you peace of mind by keeping your home pest-free throughout the year.
 Call Rottler today and schedule one of their state licensed pest inspectors perform a thorough FREE inspection of your home.